-New Nexus smartphone possibly revealed in Google's Android 4.4 KitKat statue video [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+New Nexus smartphone possibly revealed in Google's Android 4.4 KitKat statue video [UPDATED]Alex Wagner - Editorial Director of News and Content

 Google today officially introduced Android 4.4 KitKat as the next major version of its mobile operating system.
 To celebrate, the company put up a video of the Android KitKat statue's unveiling at Google HQ, just like it did when Gingerbread debuted.
 However, It looks like El Goog may have unintentionally included something else in its clip that may not taste as well as an Android-shaped KitKat bar, but is probably even more exciting for Android fans.